0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/httpsgithub.comrverton - GitHub - RvertonWebanalyze Port of Wappalyzer (Uncovers Technologies Used on Websites) to Automate Mass Scanning..md

   - Tools
 url: https://github.com/rverton/webanalyze?__readwiseLocation=
 date: 2025-04-01
-summary: Webanalyze is a tool that helps identify the technologies used on websites by automating mass scanning.
-It is a port of Wappalyzer in Go and can handle large lists of hosts efficiently.
-Users can install it easily and customize its settings for different output formats and crawling options.
 ---
 # GitHub - Rverton/Webanalyze: Port of Wappalyzer (Uncovers Technologies Used on Websites) to Automate Mass Scanning.